dvdkrstndnls/BestOfList/README.md

 ### Overview

-In this assignment, we've created Music Best of List (similar to a burger logger) with MySQL, Node, Express, Handlebars and a homemade ORM.
+In this assignment, we've created Music Best of List (similar to a burger logger) with MySQL, Node, Express, Handlebars and an ORM.
 We are following the MVC design pattern; using Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

 ### Important